KraverekPL/Jerry-Discord-Bot/README.md

 - Other dependencies specified in `requirements.txt`

 ## License
-This project is open source and available under a non-commercial license.
+This project is open source and available under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](./LICENSE).
 You are free to use and modify the code for non-commercial purposes.
-For details, please refer to the [LICENSE](LICENSE) file.

 ## Running the Bot
 Execute the script to run the bot: `python bot_script.py`